 Find Your ‘Thing’

 They say you should do something that you enjoy to keep fit.
 I’ve not got the physique (just yet) for pole dancing.
+Though if you fancy giving this a try there are a lot of evening groups out there.
 Anyway, maybe I just need to find my ‘thing’.

 My partner on the other hand is very much into keeping fit.
 He lifts weights regularly and has set up a mini gym in our cellar so that he doesn’t need to bother with the travel or expense of an actual gym membership.
 We laughingly call it “Jo’s Gym”, and we are all members.
 Even the cats.